floybix/floybix.github.io/_posts/2014-10-15-learning-simple-sentences.md

 ## Results

-In case you're too lazy or browser-impaired to run through the demo yourself, here are some highlights using my default parameter values.
+Here are some highlights of the above demo using my default parameter values.

-First, a very crude generalisation can be seen as a consequence of _bursting_.
+First, a very basic sort of generalisation can be seen as a consequence of _bursting_.
 Columns burst when they are activated by input they didn't predict.
 In that case all cells in the columns become active, and consequently, predictions are made from that input in _any_ previous context.
 For example, when first presented with "`Chifung has`", that "`has`" is bursting and so opens up the previously-learned associations (see **Predictions** at the bottom left):

 ![Bursting,
  predictions](/assets/2014-10-15/generalisation_bursting.png)